Skip to main content

 # Start the server

-We’ll also update the requirements.txt:
+We’ll need to update requirements.txt:

 fastapi>=0.115.12